 Adrian Flux Insurance Brokers

 Is your criminal conviction still holding you back?
 Most insurers will not touch anyone with an unspent criminal conviction.
 No further checks about your circumstances, they're just not interested in your business.
-If you can find it, it's usually prohibitively expensive.
+If you can find someone who will cover you, it's usually prohibitively expensive.
 We've tracked down brokers who will take the time and effort to give you a fair chance.
 Use the links we have provided to find car insurance when you have a criminal conviction.

 For an immediate quote you can call Adrian Flux on 0800 181 4542.
 We strongly recommend that you approach this company by phone as they have told us that they offer their best rates over the phone.

 Our brokers tell us that fraud, robbery and theft are the most difficult convictions to get cover for.
 Cover is still possible for most and premiums will reflect the degree of seriousness of the conviction.
 It's especially important to talk to our brokers so that they can get the full picture.